 The spacious rooms have a smart, modern decor that also makes use of local materials and elements in their design.
-Each offers an outdoor verandah with day beds and amenities such as a flat screen TV, minibar, coffee and tea making facilities and a safe.
+Each offers an outdoor veranda with day beds and amenities such as a flat-screen TV, minibar, coffee and tea making facilities and a safe.

 Feast Village, located by the lap pool, serves breakfast, lunch and dinner.
 The menu has a range of diverse dishes from the Asia-Pacific region and beyond, with three kitchens and a wine cellar.

 Fisherman's Cove is on the resort's rooftop and has far reaching views out over the sea, serving fresh seafood.
 A fine dining option, it caters for guests aged 16 and over.

 Omakase is a two-story Japanese restaurant perched on the hillside, with a fantastic view of Malohom Bay and Mount Kinabalu on the horizon.
 It serves three types of Japanese omakase-style cuisines, including teppanyaki, shabu-shabu and nabe.

 Tavajun Bay is a short five minute boat ride from the resort, set on a tranquil private beach.
 Here they serve up single dishes in skillets that are cooked on charcoal fires, with menus changing daily.
 Another alternative is to order a personalized gourmet picnic and spend the afternoon relaxing with a few of your favorite snacks.